djfurman/djfurman.github.io/_posts/20180407_prototyping_for_pennies.md

 }
 ```

-Run `terraform init && terraform apply` and check your account, you're good to start using the bucket immediately.
+From the folder with this file, run `terraform init && terraform apply` and check your AWS account, you're good to start using the bucket immediately.

 The S3 console will give you the accessible URL for the prototype site.
 Upload a simple page to the bucket and your `index.html` page will load and of course pull all CSS, JavaScript and whatever else you ask it to as part of the load.
 If something goes wrong, the error page is thrown.

 ## What's next?